- Business and Employment

 Learing to master the art of having your own online business is vital to retiring permanetly in Thailand.

 Instead of thinking you will make millions, you want to aim for your online business to just generate an extra $200 per week. that is it!

-One of my websites is How To Divorce.
-Click Here.
-This site sells a program for $197 and is highly professional, high quality and uses the knowledge of the experts in the area of divorce.
+One of my websites is Thrive After Divorce For Men, a complete guide on How To Divorce and being successful after you are through the other side and single This site sells a program for $29.95 and is highly professional, high quality and uses the knowledge of the experts in the area of divorce.
 Just one sale a week gives me the cash flow I require.
 Anything more than that is a pure bonus.

 You could open an Ebay store, master Hubpages, sell on Amazon or create your own unique niche.

 To do this, you want to know what people are buying.
 Setting up a Google Adwords account and then using their keyword research tool to calculate the traffic you might receive from your idea is the first place to look.